Utilities · FY2025 10‑K ↗ NEE · NYSE

 13F filings

-One of NextEra's subsidiaries is on probation for eagle deaths at wind turbines.
-If more eagles or protected species like cave bats die at NextEra's wind facilities, the company could face criminal prosecution and be forced to shut down or heavily modify wind operations.
+NextEra Energy Resources' wind facilities have killed eagles, putting the company on probation.
+If more eagles or endangered species die at its wind turbines, the company could face criminal prosecution and be forced to shut down or relocate facilities.

 10-K Item 1A · Risk Factors